 Assistant Judge Advocate General at U.S. Army

-Brigadier General Patrick Huston oversees the Army’s international legal engagements, criminal prosecutions, and government appeals.
-He focuses on the legal and ethical development of emerging technologies and supports diversity and inclusion initiatives.
+Brigadier General Patrick Huston oversees the Army's international legal engagements, criminal prosecutions, and government appeals.
+He focuses on the legal and ethical development and use of emerging technologies like AI and cybersecurity, supporting diversity and inclusion initiatives within the JAG Corps.

 Funkola Odeleye